How Hungry is AI? Benchmarking Energy, Water, and Carbon Footprint of LLM Inference: Cross-effficiency DEA Results

 \section{Cross-effficiency DEA Results}

-Before presenting the eco-efficiency results, it is worth noting that GPT-4, GPT-4 Turbo, LLaMA-3 (8B and 70B), and LLaMA-3.2 Vision 11B were excluded due to the lack of benchmark results on certain tests due to model limitations.
+Before presenting the eco-efficiency results, it is worth noting that Claude 3.5 Sonnet, Claude 3.5 Haiku, GPT-4, and GPT-4 Turbo were excluded due to the lack of benchmark results on certain tests.
 Since cross-efficiency requires complete inputs and outputs, these models could not be fairly evaluated.